 Send to a friend

-Wherever you go, if you make your way up to the peaks, to the Puy d’Ysson or the Perrier caves, you can admire the breathtaking views including of the Monts Dore, the Puys de la Cente or the hills of the Livradois and Cézallier areas.
+Wherever you go, if you make your way up to the peaks, to the Puy d’Ysson or the Perrier caves, you can admire the breathtaking views of the volcanoes and the Livradois area.

+There are also several equestrian centres for discovering the Issoire area on horseback.
 However, there's nothing stopping you from aiming higher (literally) by taking a trip in a microlight aircraft or glider.
-Meanwhile, in Moidas, a rope slide enables you to cross the Allier gorges in style.

 Gîtes, B&Bs and hotels provide plenty of opportunities to stop off or to enjoy a hearty meal, as you get the most from the area’s richness and diversity.